 Though then again, Oppenlander pretty much blames every ecological and nutritional problem on livestock especially cattle.
 So according to Oppenlander, desertification, deforestation, global warming, world hunger, ocean dead zones, drought, heart disease, and cancer can all be blamed on “cows.”
 Therefore, if everyone took Oppenlander’s arguments to heart and ate vegan B12 fortified “Ope” burgers (processed by Oppenlander’s vegan food company Ope’s) instead of hamburgers all land would be suitable for growing crops, global warming wouldn’t be a problem, no more trees would be cut down in the Amazon, no person would go hungry and ocean dead zones would disappear.
 Furthermore heart disease and cancer would no longer be health concerns and therefore, soaring medical costs would be curtailed.
 Unfortunately for Oppenlander’s vegan burger business, despite being a self-anointed proclaimer of truth, many of Ope’s basic underlying premises are either grossly oversimplified, exaggerated or fundamentally wrong.
 One could write a much longer book correcting all of Ope’s misinformation.
 Though for the sake of brevity, this summary will highlight just a few of Ope’s many misstatements and exaggerations.
 If Ope’s name seems familiar, it’s because he was the statistical advisor for and the main talking head in the film Cowspiracy.
 And since that film is basically a vehicle to present Ope’s arguments, it is no wonder that Cowspiracy also presents so much gross misinformation.

-As for methane, over the past twenty years methane levels have leveled off.
+As for methane, from 1998 to 2007 methane leveled off, while herd sizes increased.
+Since 2007 herd sizes have decreased while methane has again started to rise.
+So there’s no correlation with cattle.
+The real culprit for the most recent rise, is fracking.
 Prior to the nineteen sixties and seventies, when natural gas use increased tenfold, methane levels were also stable.
 Thus blaming enteric fermentation in ruminants’ rumen for global warming as Oppenlander and others do also isn’t consistent with the historical data.
 Though meat consumption is up (primarily chicken and farmed fish), beef and other ruminant consumption is down.
 Global inventories of cattle are the same as they were in the 1950’s.
 US inventories are the same as they were in the 1970’s.
-When one also realizes that healthy soils, as Dr. Christine Jones points out, have methanotrophic bacteria which inactivate (via oxidation) the emitted methane created by the methanogens in cattle’s rumens, one understands that nature in intact ecosystems has a way of balancing things out.
+When one also realizes that healthy soils, as Dr. Christine Jones points out, have methanotrophic bacteria and the atmosphere has hydroxyl radicals which inactivate (via oxidation) the emitted methane created by the methanogens in cattle’s rumens, one understands that nature in intact ecosystems has a way of balancing things out.
 Additionally healthy soils, and well managed grazing on perennial grasslands sequester carbon which further offset any greenhouse gases generated by livestock on the land.
 Healthy soils allow for greater water infiltration and retention, so there is less drought impact and run-off.
 The whole argument that grass-fed beef is worse for the environment is a ruse that emanates from the grain fed beef industry (as well as from those advocating for intensive factory systems like the authors of the 2006 Long Shadow Report).
 Abolitionist vegans, like Ope, latch onto these arguments, despite the origin of the source, because it furthers their particular food ideologies.
-But given the cattle inventory and methane level trends as well as the soil biology just noted, it begs the question as to why now, all of sudden, pastured “cows” are a main cause for global warming.
+But given the cattle inventory, methane level trends, and methane sinks as well as the soil biology just noted, it begs the question as to why now, all of sudden, pastured “cows” are a main cause for global warming.

 Regardless Ope also seems to be under the false impression that all cattle globally is raised continuously on grains.
 On page 123 of his book, in his argument against grass fed “cows” purportedly after talking to thirty experts on stock densities, he states that there are currently (in 2012) one billion cattle raised in CAFO’s (confined animal operations).
 He then goes on to calculate all the land needed for all the 95 million “cows” needed in just the United States.
 Why Ope used the cattle inventory numbers from 2000 for a book published in 2012 is a bit puzzling.
 In 2014, there were approximately 88.5 million head total.
 Aside from not knowing that the word cow applies to only females that have already given birth, Ope seems oblivious to the fact that most of the United States cattle inventory is already on grass.
 Cows, calves, bulls and replacement heifers are continually on grass.
 That’s approximately 67 million animals.
 Yearlings being finished on grains in feedlots account for only approximately 14 mill head.
 Nine million dairy cows make up the balance.
 Globally most cattle is raised and finished on grass and never transferred to a feedlot (e.g. Brazil in 2013 only had capacity for 2.5 million head of cattle in feedlot operations), so needless to say all of Ope’s assertions and calculations are absurd.
 There is plenty of land to raise and finish all the cattle in the US on grasslands much of which is NOT suitable for growing crops.
 Though using grains like soy and corn to finish cattle and as feed for other livestock in intensive operations isn’t the best use of crops or intensively farmed crop lands.
 But neither is ethanol, high fructose corn syrup, soy lecithin or vegetable oils or other products and by-products of intensive agricultural operations.
 Ope doesn’t really discuss the impact of this industrial system, since he’d rather lay the entire blame of its consequences entirely on the backs of “cows.”
 Regardless, livestock should eat specie specific diets.
 For ruminants like cattle, that food is grass.
 Pigs can eat pretty much everything including food waste.
 Legislation permitting, chickens and farmed fish can eat farmed insects.
 Ope isn’t a complete imbecile, he’s correct that depleting the oceans of fish for fish meal to feed chickens and farmed fish isn’t sustainable or a smart use of finite resources.